 Also Read: 4 Magical Foods That Could Help Boost Your Immunity

 3. Treats Cold

 Suffering from a terrible cold?
+One of the best benefits of chamomile tea comes into play here.
 Consider drinking a hot cup of chamomile tea and let it work its magic.
 You can also inhale steam from Chamomile tea (as shown below) to ease nasal congestion, a runny nose and sore throat.

 4. Reduces Muscle Spasms and Period Pain

 According to a study published in the Journal of Agriculture and Chemistry, Chamomile tea has pain-relieving and antispasmodic properties.
 It relaxes the uterus and decreases the production of prostaglandins (hormone-like substances that cause inflammation and pain).